nhantrichuyenanh/win-11-ofb/README.md

 **‧₊˚♪ PC is good to go 𝄞₊˚⊹**

 ### Afterthought:
 - Originally, this guide was writen on Google Drive because it was a side project.
 As it snowballed into a full-fledged guide, maintaining and reviewing it became increasingly challenging.
-I was hesitant about migrating to GitHub since not everyone's a programmer but for the sake of maintenance and legibility I had to take the plunge.
+I was hesitant about migrating to GitHub since not everyone's a programmer but I had to take the plunge for the sake of maintenance and legibility.

 - **Windows 11**:
 	> Why do I have to go through system modification?